Environment | In harmony with nature

 1. Continuous improvement is ongoing efforts to improve environmental performance year by year (such as 1% improvement) thorough Plan-Do-Check-Act (PDCA) cycle.

-2. Manufacturing facilities in water stress area: manufacturing facilities that have water-related risks due to the locations with the risk of deterioration of fresh water resources in terms of quantity and quality.
+2. Manufacturing facilities in water stress area: manufacturing facilities that have water-related risks due to the locations with the risk of deterioration of freshwater resources in terms of quantity and quality.

 3. Deforestation is the clearing of natural primary forests or areas of High Conservation Values (HCVs) and High Carbon Stock (HCS) to expand operations.